Consistent circuits for indefinite causal order: Reconstructing the quantum switch

+Before moving on to lay out our framework in the next section, let us first summarize this one, in which we have shown how to represent the switch as a routed circuit and how to certify the validity of this circuit despite its feedback loops.

-We found a 4-partite `skeletal' supermap from which the switch can be constructed, by inserting unitary transformations into the nodes.
-We extracted only the relevant structure of the skeletal supermap and displayed it in the routed graph.
-We then showed that this routed graph satisfies two conditions, bi-univocality and weak loops, which, by our main theorem, imply that the skeletal supermap is valid (i.e.\ takes unitaries to unitaries).
+We wrote the switch as a routed circuit (Figure \ref{fig:switch routed circuit}).
+We captured this circuit's basic structure by trimming it down to a `skeletal' routed supermap (Figure \ref{fig:switch skeletal}), from which the switch can be constructed, by inserting unitary transformations into the nodes.
+We represented the structure of the skeletal supermap as an equivalent routed graph (Figure \ref{fig:rswitch routed graph}).
+We then showed that this routed graph satisfies two conditions, bi-univocality and weak loops, which, by our main theorem, imply that the skeletal supermap is valid (i.e.\ takes unitaries to unitaries), which in turn implies that any routed circuit with its connectivity is valid as well.

 Bi-univocality requires that choices of bifurcation in the routed graph lead to a definite fact about the branch that happens at each node.
 It also requires a similar statement to hold about the time-reversed version of the routed graph, obtained by reversing the direction of the arrows.